 Risk Factor #1: External minority stress

-Factors studied under this category include various types of violence, discrimination, harassment, and rejection based on one’s minority gender identity.
-These factors are consistently positively related to suicidal thoughts but less so to suicidal behaviors.
-Factors most highly related to suicidal thoughts include harassment, discrimination, social stressors such as rejection, and non-affirmation in one’s identity.
-The experiences of physical and sexual violence are related to both suicidal thoughts and behaviors.
+Studies have identified various factors that contribute to suicide and suicidal ideation in transgender individuals.
+These factors include different forms of violence, discrimination, harassment, and rejection based on one’s minority gender identity.
+These factors are consistently associated with increased suicidal ideation but have a weaker link to suicidal behavior.
+The factors that are most highly related to suicidal ideation include harassment, discrimination, social stressors such as rejection, and non-affirmation in one’s identity.
+On the other hand, experiences of physical and sexual violence are related to both suicidal ideation and behavior.
+By understanding and addressing these risk factors, we can work towards developing effective prevention strategies and interventions to support the mental health and well-being of transgender individuals.

 Risk Factor #2: Internal minority stress

-These factors are unique to TGD individuals and are experienced more internally compared to the experience of discrimination or violence.
-These factors include internalized stigma/transphobia (e.g., shame about being transgender), concealment of identity/nondisclosure, expectations of social rejection, an inability to express gender, negative self-concept, and an unclear gender identity.
-These factors appear to be particularly implicated in the vulnerability for suicidal thoughts but less so for suicidal behavior once suicidal thoughts have developed.
+Transgender/gender-diverse (TGD) individuals face unique risk factors for suicide and suicidal ideation that are experienced more internally compared to external discrimination or violence.
+These risk factors include internalized stigma and transphobia, which can lead to shame about being transgender.
+Other factors include concealment of identity and nondisclosure, expectations of social rejection, an inability to express gender, negative self-concept, and an unclear gender identity.
+These internal factors are particularly associated with the vulnerability for suicidal ideation, but they have a weaker link to suicidal behavior once suicidal ideation has developed.
+By addressing these internal risk factors through therapy, support, and affirmation of identity, we can reduce the risk of suicidal ideation and improve the mental health and well-being of TGD individuals.

 Risk Factor #3: Psychiatric morbidity